epfl-ada/ada-2022-project-toestewbrr/README.md

 ## Methods

-* Cluster relationships and characters
+* Type of characters and type of relationships
   * ex: are there more personas with x characteristic in y type of relation
-* General analysis
 * Find plot summaries which contain most love related words
 * Extract information about each character (job, physical details, qualities, actions) using NLP Core on plot summaries
 * Create pairs dataframe which contain the pairs of characters which are in a romantic relationship in a movie